Master of Arts in Mathematics for Teachers

 Top 5 Reasons to Choose the MA IN MATHEMATICS FOR TEACHERS

-Uniqueness of the Program–This content-based master’s program is different than traditional master’s degrees in education or in mathematics.
-It is designed to deepen students' mathematical content knowledge and gain insight into teaching methods that will help you reach students at all ability levels.
+Uniqueness of the Program–This content-based online master’s program is different than traditional master’s degrees in education or in mathematics.
+You will deepen your mathematical knowledge and gain insight into teaching methods that will help you reach students at all ability levels.

 Well-Credentialed Faculty–The Department of Mathematics is comprised of 14 full-time faculty members.
 As mathematicians, they are professionally active on the national and regional levels through their research and their professional affiliations, and they have Ph.D.s from a wide range of prestigious universities.

 Award Winning Teachers–Our faculty have a passion for and demonstrated success in teaching.
 Over the years, Department of Mathematics faculty members have won five annual campus-wide teaching awards and several others have been finalists.